halimyoussef/FakeNewsClassifier-BERT/README.md

 While the UKPSnopes corpus comes with already fetched ETS created from the fact-cheking website _Snopes_, FEVER's ETS had to be fetched with the Wikipedia library on [ets_extraction.ipynb](https://github.com/halimyoussef/FakeNewsClassifier-BERT/blob/main/ets/ets_extraction.ipynb)

+All corpus used can be found [this drive file](https://drive.google.com/drive/folders/1DGAMVbafSTY_-T093FNwbnQvS82zyRrt?usp=drive_link)
 ## Results

 Here are the results after predictions on unseen claims :